stephenh/stephenh.github.com/data-binding-review.markdown

 And, it basically is, with the syntax sugar making property objects more bearable, and Lift's form library highlighting a nice, simple approach.

-However, neither can handle the "arbitrary instance" evaluation that OGNL and Bindgen can do for UI elements like tables.
+However, neither can handle the "arbitrary instance evaluation" that OGNL and Bindgen can do for UI elements like tables.
 Which, for non-iterative binding problems, is just fine.
 But, when you do start doing iterative binding, I think it would be missed.

 In the end, it doesn't so much matter what specific data binding approach you use.
 Nor do you have to use any of them, if you do not have a UI component/domain model gap to fill.
 But if your UI layer is getting verbose and repetitive, you might evaluate some of these data binding options and see which one can best fit your architecture and help integrate the UI and domain together.